-Why Yoga Isn't Just For Skinny Girls With Body Positive Yoga Teacher Jessamyn Stanley
+Why Yoga Is For Every Body Type With Body Positive Yoga Teacher Jessamyn Stanley

 Plus her advice for getting the most out of your first classes.

 Yoga might be fast becoming one of the most popular forms of exercise for both body and mind, but entering the studio for the first time can be intimidating.

 It shouldn't have to be though and one person spreading that message is Jessamyn Stanley, who teaches yoga in the most body positive of ways and has become Instagram famous in the process - thanks mainly to her incredible feed of photos documenting her own journey.

 So whether you're a total newbie or are already a yogi in the making, check out what Jessamyn had to tell us about learning to love your body and what it can do, and her thoughts on busting the stereotypes surrounding yoga when she stopped off in London to teach a few classes at Hot Yoga Society.

 Hi Jessamyn, first up could you tell us a little about your practice; how you got into yoga and what it means to you?

 Like seemingly most people, I began practicing yoga during a very difficult point in my life.
 I was 24, and completely consumed in the elementary dramatics of being that age.
 I was studying in a graduate program that didn’t quite fit with my ever evolving goals, as well as coping with the end of a long-term relationship.

 In fall 2011, one of my classmates encouraged me to purchase a groupon unlimited pass to our local Bikram yoga studio.
 I had actually tried Bikram once before, when I was in my teens - my experience was so overwhelmingly negative that I almost didn’t heed my friend’s advice.